klemens-morgenstern/visitor/README.md

-# visitor
+# Visitor

-A visitor library for boost.
+A visitor library attempted to be used with [boost.variant](https://github.com/boostorg/variant).

 ### Test results